OCTOBER 25: It’s time for our national blanket-making event – a Bink-A-Thon!

-We make blankets and give them away to children who are in need of comfort.
+We make blankets and give them away to children who need comfort.

 It’s a reminder that they matter, they are not invisible, not forgotten, and that SOMEONE cares about them.